What Is Healthy Pedagogy?

 While instructors from across the UC are encouraged to participate informally, regardless of the modalities through which they teach, up to 15 UCR instructors of online courses that are open to cross-enrolled students can qualify to earn a certificate and $1000 stipend.

-Instructors who are interested in formal participation are invited to submit a proposal to enhance one aspect of a course using either at least one dimension of the UC-wide, DEI rubric (GDoc), the UCR DEI Course Design Rubric (Request Form), or one suggestion from the UCR “Healthy Campus Guide to Well-Being in Learning Environments” (PDF ⤓).
+Instructors who are interested in formal participation are invited to submit a proposal to enhance one aspect of a course using either at least one dimension of the UC-wide, DEI rubric (PDF ⤓), the UCR DEI Course Design Rubric (Request Form), or their UC Campus equivalent one suggestion from the UCR “Healthy Campus Guide to Well-Being in Learning Environments” (PDF ⤓).

-If you’re interested in participating in the “Art and Science of Healthy Pedagogy” program, and would like to participate either formally or informally, then please submit your interest through this Google Form.
+If you’re interested in participating in the “Art and Science of Healthy Pedagogy” program, and would like to participate either formally or informally, then please submit your interest through the respective Google Form.

 Healthy Campus Guide to Integrating Well-Being Concepts into Learning Environments